Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 [28] Sunderland, Locarno [also: Renaissance]

-University [with Renaissance]
+[01] Nottingham, University [with

-[04] Swansea, University [with Renaissance]
+[04] Swansea, University College [with Renaissance]

 [05] Cardiff, University [with Renaissance]